 Starting a travel blog was the first step for us to gain freedom and live this crazy nomadic life that we do.

 It has allowed us to travel forever as it funds our lifestyle, allowing us to work, travel, and even save money.
+In fact, if you want even more proof that blogging can be profitable, check out our monthly blogging income reports where we publish how much we make and spend on our blog as a business.
 Whether you’re starting a travel blog as a creative outlet, a way to make extra money, or to ultimately turn into a business like ours, we’re excited to see you take the first steps!